Universal Event Rules

 At our 'expedition' events (i.e. Berghaus Dragons Back Race® and Cape Wrath Ultra™), not following the mandatory route or missing out checkpoints are likely to be met with time penalties and/or strikes depending on the circumstances.

-In any event, deliberate cheating (such as taking a strike on purpose, missing a checkpoint out in order to make a Cut Off time) in order to gain a competitive advantage will be met with the strictest penalties, which is usually a minimum of disqualification.
+In any event, deliberate cheating (such as taking a strike on purpose, missing a checkpoint out, crossing an uncrossable boundary or cutting the corner of mandatory route) in order to gain a competitive advantage (such as to make a Guidance time, Cut Off time or Course Closing time) will be met with the strictest penalties, which is usually a minimum of disqualification.

 For our two expedition events (Berghaus Dragons Back Race® and Cape Wrath Ultra™) we have a ‘Three Strikes And You Are Out’ rule.
 Very simply, this means that on the third occasion a participant infringes our rules, they will be disqualified from that day’s racing, and therefore be ineligible for an overall result.